How do people living with sight impairment experience nature during their lives?

 The first is a resource for anyone whose lives have been touched or shaped by sight impairment in some way, including people with an eye condition, close friends or family, and anyone keen to facilitate more inclusive nature experiences.
 Through sharing the experiences of a range of people and signposting other useful resources, this booklet aims to highlight opportunities for engaging with nature in pleasurable and meaningful ways.
 It can be downloaded below as a pdf document or as a plain text word file, or you can listen to the audio files.

-Inclusive design tips
+Inclusive design guidance

 The second output, produced in collaboration with the Sensory Trust, is an inclusive design briefing featuring ten top tips for designing and managing community nature settings with sight impairment in mind.
 Whether your space is a park, garden, reserve or woodland, these tips aim to promote access with dignity and ensure more people feel welcome and supported to visit.
 This briefing can be downloaded here, either as a pdf document or a screen-reader compatible word document.